 How Teeth Whitening Works

-The whitening process is very simple since whitening products always contain either hydrogen peroxide or carbamide peroxide.
+The teeth whitening process is very simple since whitening products always contain either hydrogen peroxide or carbamide peroxide.
 Both of these break the stains into smaller areas so the color seems less concentrated and your teeth look brighter.

 However, whitening doesn’t work on all teeth so it’s important to visit us before deciding to whiten them since whitening products may not work for your particular situation.
 For example, it might not work if your discoloration is the result of medications or injury.
 It’s also good to know that whitening can work on crowns, fillings, and veneers, and not just your natural teeth.